Industry Knowledge

 Do tugboat operators need MSICs?

-Tugboat operators require an MSIC if their work involves unescorted access to maritime security zones (r.
+Tugboat operators require a Blue MSIC where their work involves unescorted access to maritime security zones (r.
 6.07A(1)(c); r.
 6.07B).

 Do shipping container repair workers need MSICs?